Common questions about

 Am I allowed to fly into an airport with marijuana if marijuana is legal in that state? - No. The US government does not allow marijuana aboard airliners, so if you have somehow managed to bring marijuana with you on your inbound flight, you have broken the law, and may be subject to arrest and prosecution by federal authorities.

 Are non-US citizens allowed to fly to the US from overseas to consume marijuana? - Maybe.
-Once you enter the US, you are allowed to purchase and consume recreational marijuana in Colorado or Washington.
-However, when you arrive in the US (or when you apply for a visa), if you state that your purpose for traveling to the US is consume marijuana, you may be denied entry into the country, and possibly prevented from returning in the future.
+Once you enter the US, you are allowed to purchase and consume only in those states where it is legal to do so.
+However, when you arrive in the US (or when you apply for a visa), if you state that your purpose for traveling to the US is to purchase or consume marijuana, you may be denied entry into the country, and possibly prevented from returning in the future.

 Are US citizens allowed to fly to the US from overseas to consume marijuana? - Yes.
-If you are a US citizen, you don't have to have permission to enter the country.
+If you are a US citizen, you don't need permission to enter the country.

 Can I enter or leave the US carrying marijuana-related items? - It depends on the item.
 Federal law prohibits the importation or export of any drug paraphernalia used to consume marijana.
 However, items that are not not directly related to the use or production marijuana, for example clothing depicting marijuana plants, would be legal.